-Make a list of all the international job websites, remote companies, eu job portals and more.
+Make a list of all the international job websites, remote companies, regional and local job portals and more.
 Sign up with a recruiting agency that specifically hires international employees.
 Build and make relevant connections on LinkedIn because some recruiters may cold message you there.
-Setup email alerts and notifications for new jobs from Indeed, Monster and LinkedIn.
+Setup email alerts and notifications for new jobs from sites like Jooble, Indeed, Monster and LinkedIn.
 These are all legitimate actions you can do to help on your search.

 To streamline the process I like to use a Trello board specifically for job hunting.
 This way you can keep track of companies you’ve applied for, interviews coming up, and add any opportunities you come across.
 It’s an easy way to be efficient and organized.

 Reach Out To Your Network

 Reaching out to your network is one of the most useful methods when seeking how to get a job abroad.
 I was able to get a letter of recommendation from one of my colleagues I worked with abroad.
 This supplemented my admission to grad school in France and ultimately helped me get a job in the Netherlands.

 Practice for Interviews

 When you start getting interviews most of these are going to be held over video calls such as Skype and Zoom.
 Dress to impress and ace this interview as if your life depended on it.
-This might sound dramatic but this helped me receive 2nd interviews and offers.
+This might sound dramatic but this helped me receive second interviews and offers.
 This is also the case if you are invited for an in-person interview.
-If you are not familiar with the culture of the company you are applying for, do some reading on that beforehand.
+If you are not familiar with the culture of the company you are applying for, do some reading beforehand.
 Certain mannerisms and greetings you’re accustomed to in your county may mean the opposite for the country you are seeking to get employment in.